-- 9.1 The noting of the legislative requirements concerning assets of community value, consideration of the options and making a recommendation to Cabinet on the arrangements to be adopted by the Council may generate significant publicity interest in the scheme and generate a large number of community nominations. - 9.2 Publicity may be required at appropriate stages to invite community nominations, provide detail on how nominations or requests to dispose of land will be dealt with by the Council, and publicise official matters relating to the proposed disposal of land in accordance with the regulations.
+- 9.1 Agreeing the arrangements to be adopted by the Council may generate significant publicity interest in the scheme and generate a large number of community nominations. - 9.2 Publicity may be required at appropriate stages to invite community nominations, provide detail on how nominations or requests to dispose of land will be dealt with by the Council, and publicise official matters relating to the proposed disposal of land in accordance with the regulations.